 - The soup should now be piping hot, continue to simmer for 20 minutes over a medium heat until all the vegetables go soft and the sauce becomes a glorious creamy emulsion.
 If you let it sit for a minute or two before serving it will thicken up a little.

-- Serve hot, sprinkled with chopped fresh coriander.
+- Serve hot, sprinkled with fresh coriander and the crushed peanuts.

 - This soup will be just as tasty if re-heated within a day or two – just remember to keep it covered and always to serve it hot.